oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### OpenID Foundation Client Initiated Back-Channel Authentication (CIBA):
 #### Description
-Client Initiated Back-Channel Authentication (CIBA) [@CIBA]: A standard developed in the OpenID Foundation that allows a device or service (e.g., a personal computer, smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
+Client Initiated Back-Channel Authentication (CIBA) {{CIBA}}: A standard developed in the OpenID Foundation that allows a device or service (e.g., a personal computer, smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
 The user completes the authentication flow using a second device (e.g., a mobile phone).
 In this flow the user does not scan a QR code or obtain a user code from the Consumption Device, but is instead contacted by the OpenID Provider to complete the authentication using a push notification, e-mail, text message or any other suitable mechanism.

 #### Susceptibility
 Less susceptible to unauthenticated channel attacks, but still vulnerable to attackers who know or can guess the user identifier and initiate an attack as described in [Example B4: Illicit Transaction Authorization](#Example_B4:_Illicit_Transaction_Authorization_(Backchannel-Transferred_Session_Pattern)).